Camp Family Info

 - Appropriate behavior is expected at all times.
 Cooperation is expected on our bus trips as well as our destination sites.
 Any financial damage to the hotels is the responsibility of the individual’s parents.
 Shaving cream and silly string are prohibited and parents are asked to check their child’s suitcase for any inappropriate materials before coming to camp.

 - Handheld games/individual music players may be used on bus trips when announcements are not being made.
 However, we are not responsible for any loss or damage.
 These items should not be used during an activity and should be kept out of sight.

 - Cell phones are NOT allowed at camp or on most of the trips.
-Campers may bring cell phones on all overnight trips and Great Adventure.
+Campers may bring cell phones on all overnight trips.
 They can only use them as instructed by their Director and staff.
 Parents will be given their Director’s cell phone number in case they need to contact him/her or their child.